I say tomato, you say paradicsom.

 Dear Mrs. In a name,

-Thank you for writing in.
-It’s been weeks since someone has submitted anything to Funny Problems and no, I wasn’t crying about it, there was something in my eye.
-Anyway, back to your FP: Is it too late to change your daughter’s name to something else?
+Do I think it’s too late to change your daughter’s name to something else?
 Absolutely, way too late to give that human a new name.
 However, do I think it’s too late to give your daughter an awesome nickname?
 No. Truly great nicknames transcend both age and societal boundaries.
 I have two dear friends who we all call “Jelly Doughnut” and “Cheese Fries” who are practically running the world.
 Both women renamed (by me) in their twenties.
 So, re-christening a toddler is really no big deal.
 And if you can’t pronounce this kid’s name with the proper Hungarian inflection anyway then it seems to me that we don’t have a second to spare.
 Now while I don’t speak Hungarian all that great, I’m clearly pretty good at coming up with monikers.
 And given the limited details I’ve been given, conjuring up this nickname will be my Everest.

 –Daisy.
 Short for “oopsa daisy” we gave you a weird name.